sveltejs/svelte/site/content/docs/01-component-format.md

 ### &lt;script&gt;

 A `<script>` block contains JavaScript that runs when a component instance is created.
-Variables declared (or imported) at the top level are 'visible' from the component's markup.
-There are four additional rules:
+The variables declared (or imported) at the top level are 'visible' from the component's markup.

 #### props